-Postural Orthostatic Tachycardia Syndrome, or commonly known as POTS, is one of the many disorders with Orthostatic Intolerance (OI) as its primary symptom.
+Postural Orthostatic Tachycardia Syndrome, or commonly known as POTS; is one of the many disorders with Orthostatic Intolerance (OI) as its primary symptom.
 It is a form of dysautonomia which affects the blood flow throughout the body.
-OI is characterized by decrease of blood volume to the heart, which is accompanied with excessive increase of heart rate (more than 120 bpm or an increase of 30 bpm for ten minutes), dizziness, fainting and/or lightheadedness, among others, when standing up for 10 minutes.
-Usually, these symptoms are relieved when lying back down or reclining.
+OI is characterized by decrease of blood volume to the heart; which is accompanied with excessive increase of heart rate (more than 120 bpm or an increase of 30 bpm for ten minutes); dizziness, fainting and/or lightheadedness, among others; when standing up for 10 minutes.

 The ANS (autonomic nervous system) is responsible for regulating our bodily functions.
-Whenever we stand for example, our body needs to automatically adjust and accommodate various processes to allow our body to get in an upright position.
-When standing, significant amount of blood gets automatically sent down to the lower part of our body (legs), and autonomic reflexes makes sure that blood is appropriately re-distributed to the upper body through heart rate and pumping responses, vessel tone, and muscle tone.
+Whenever we stand for example; our body needs to automatically adjust and accommodate various processes to allow our body to get in an upright position.
+When standing, significant amount of blood gets automatically sent down to the lower part of our body (legs); and autonomic reflexes makes sure that blood is appropriately re-distributed to the upper body through heart rate.
+As well as pumping responses, vessel tone; and muscle tone.
 Various conditions and diseases can affect/disrupt this system, and POTS is one of them.
-POTS however, is not a disease, rather, it’s a syndrome that may be caused by an underlying condition that affects the ANS.
+POTS however, is not a disease, rather; it’s a syndrome that may be caused by an underlying condition that affects the ANS.

 Who Gets POTS?